← All diseases

 What is it?

 Chlamydia is caused by Chlamydia trachomatis and is the most frequently reported infectious disease in New York State, with 102,175 cases in 2024.
-Because most infections cause no symptoms, routine screening is critical.
+Because the majority of infections cause no symptoms, routine screening is critical — undetected chlamydia can cause serious long-term reproductive harm.

 How it spreads

 Spreads through vaginal, anal, or oral sex.
 Can infect the genitals, rectum, and throat.
-Can be passed from pregnant person to newborn during delivery, potentially causing eye infections or pneumonia.
+Can be passed from a pregnant person to a newborn during delivery, potentially causing eye infections or pneumonia in the infant.

 Symptoms

 Most people have no symptoms.
-When symptoms occur: unusual discharge, burning during urination, or pelvic pain.
-In women, untreated chlamydia can cause PID and damage to reproductive organs, potentially causing infertility.
+When symptoms occur: unusual genital discharge, burning during urination, rectal pain or discharge, or painful swollen testicles.
+In women, untreated chlamydia can cause pelvic inflammatory disease (PID) and damage to the fallopian tubes, potentially causing infertility or ectopic pregnancy.

 Who is at risk?